exercism/x86-64-assembly/concepts/recursion/about.md

 This is called [tail call][tail].

-The main advantage of a `tail call` is avoiding the extra cost of `call`, ie, pushing `rip` to the stack.
+The main advantage of a `tail call` is avoiding the extra cost of `call`, i.e., pushing `rip` to the stack.
 This is particularly useful on a recursive function, which tends to call itself multiple times before returning.

 In some cases, with a manipulation of the order of the functions, even this `jmp` instruction might be dispensed: